mithi/react-philosophies/README.md

 # 🧘 1.
 The Bare Minimum

 ## 1.1 Recognize when the computer is smarter than you
-1. Statically analyze your code with `ESLint`.
-Enable the `rule-of-hooks` and `exhaustive-deps rules` to catch react-specific errors.
+1. Statically analyze your code with [`ESLint`](https://eslint.org/).
+Enable the [`rule-of-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks)` and `exhaustive-deps rules` to catch react-specific errors.
-2. Typescript will make your life so much easier
+2. [`Typescript`](https://www.typescriptlang.org/) will make your life so much easier
-3. Using the NextJS framework improves not only youre developer experience but performance as well
+3. [`NextJS`](https://nextjs.org/) is an awesome framework
-4. Fix `exhaustive-deps` warnings / errors for `useMemo`, `useCallback` and `useEffect`
+4. [Be honest about your dependencies](https://overreacted.io/a-complete-guide-to-useeffect/#two-ways-to-be-honest-about-dependencies) Fix `exhaustive-deps` warnings / errors for `useMemo`, `useCallback` and `useEffect`.
+You can also use what "Yago coined as The Latest ref pattern"(https://epicreact.dev/the-latest-ref-pattern-in-react)
-5. Remember to add keys whenever you use `map` to display components
+5. [Always add keys](https://epicreact.dev/why-react-needs-a-key-prop) whenever you use `map` to display components
 6. Remember to NOT use hooks inside conditionals, always put them at the top
 7. Understand the warning "Can't perform state update on unmounted component" [See PR: facebook/react/pull/22114](https://github.com/facebook/react/pull/22114), [Reddit/u/free_username17](https://www.reddit.com/r/reactjs/comments/pvwb6m/comment/heevt8g)
 8. If you see a warning or error in the console, it's there for a reason
 9. [Prettier](https://prettier.io/) (or an alternative) formats your code for you, giving you consistent formatting every time.
 You no longer need to think about it!
 10. I highly recommend [Code Climate](https://codeclimate.com/quality/)  (or similar) for open-source repositories or if you can afford it.
-Detecting and fixing code smells reduces technical debt making your application more maintainable
+Automatically detecting code smells really helps a lot to motivate you to reduces technical debts of your application
-11. "tree-shaking" is your friend!
+11. `tree-shaking` is your friend!
 12. Prevent the ["white screen of death"](https://kentcdodds.com/blog/use-react-error-boundary-to-handle-errors-in-react) by adding several [error boundaries](https://reactjs.org/docs/error-boundaries.html) at different levels of your application.
-This will create a better user experience for your users.
 You can also use them to send alerts to an error monitoring service such as [Sentry](https://sentry.io) if you need to

 ## 1.2 Code is just a necessary evil